vitor251093/resurrection-capsule/README.md

 ```

 ## API (config.darkspore.com)
 There is one single API that seems to be responsible by many of the game interactions with the server: `/bootstrap/api`.
 We need to handle each of those interactions separately, so the API will be split by method.
-The methods below were find in the game .EXE by opening it with Hex Fiend and searching for `api.`.

 ### api.test.null
 __Description:__ ???